What Is Career Counselling?

 When I was growing up, careers were not a matter of choice or intentionally crafting one that aligned with one’s personality, interests, or skills.
 It was about taking whatever job you were first hired into and building your career from that as a starting point.

 My first job wasn’t even what I enjoyed, but that was the first company to hire me, and I ended up spending five years being a software engineer without my heart ever being in it.
+This is where Career Counselling would have been very helpful.

 And what exactly is Career Counselling?